KarMiles/polish-girl-painting/README.md

 For development of this webpage elements of Agile software development methodology have been used, including:

 - User stories (described in User Stories section).
 - Iterative and incremental development, utilizing cyclical flow of work in the areas mentioned below.
-An example of this might be adding a poll app after rough implementation and evaluating of blog functionality and after getting these operating adding accounts and booking apps.
+An example of this might be adding a blog app after rough implementation and evaluating of products functionality, and then building on the above adding testimonials app.
 This flexible approach allowed to built on experience of building previous modules and avoid building unnecessary code.
+The process involves iterating through:
     - requirements
     - analysis and design
     - implementation